 Budgeted at a modest $900,000 (approximately $4.5 million in 2005 dollars), the film grossed ten times the amount in the US market, qualifying it as a hit for the beleaguered 20th Century-Fox.
 Though tame by modern standards, "Dolls" was slapped with an "X" rating, and there was much negative publicity generated by the fact a major studio had allowed a "pornographer", Russ Meyer (labeled "King Leer" by the mainstream press at the time) to make a Hollywood film under its aegis.
 Grace Kelly, who was a member of the board of directors of Fox, was outraged and lobbied to have the studio's contract with Meyer terminated.
 After his next Fox film, The Seven Minutes (1971) flopped at the box office (possibly due to its LACK of nudity and titillation), the studio terminated its relationship with Meyer.
 He never made another film for a studio.

 Frequently touted as Pam Grier's film debut.
 She received an on-screen credit and a photo of her in a party scene was prominently featured in a 1970 Playboy layout on the film.
 Her role is very brief; she can't even be seen as an extra.
+Marcia McBroom was roommates with her at the time and got her a role when she was cast in the film.

 Originally intended as a sequel to Valley of the Dolls (1967).
 Jacqueline Susann submitted a screenplay for a sequel, but when Fox found it unsatisfactory, their contract gave them the right to produce a separate version.
 Susann was reportedly so offended by the results that she threatened to sue 20th Century-Fox.
 As part of a settlement, Fox inserted the disclaimer "This is not a sequel to VALLEY OF THE DOLLS" in all advertising.

 The character of Ronnie "Z-Man" Barzell was based loosely on legendary record producer Phil Spector.
-While neither Russ Meyer nor Roger Ebert had ever met Spector, they were told by acquaintances of his that they'd caught his essence very well.
+Whilst neither Russ Meyer nor Roger Ebert had ever met Spector, they were told by acquaintances of his that they'd caught his essence very well.

 The theme song was re-recorded by Josie Cotton and released on the CD 'Invasion Of The B-Girls'.
 Russ Meyer threatened to sue Cotton if she put any of his title songs on her CD, but he died before he could follow through.
 Josie says that she didn't mean to steal from Meyer, but that she is a fan and it was meant as an homage.